CaraMcAvinchey/the-puzzle-exchange/README.md

 ### USER STORIES
 1. As a first time visitor,
-    * I want to learn more about the Puzzle Exchange and what the club is all about.
+    * I want to learn more about the Puzzle Exchange and what the group is all about.
     * I want to investigate the meet up locations, times and how to sign up as a member.
     * I want to find the social media links to see their following and to look at photos from past meet ups.

 2. As a returning visitor,
     * I want to find out where the next meet up location will be for the month.
-    * I want to get in contact with the organisers about the exchange process.
+    * I want to contact the organisers about the exchange process.
-    * I want to sign up as a member.
+    * I want to sign up as a new member after considering my decision.

-3. As a Frequent User,
+3. As a frequent user,
     * I want to check to see if there are any new meet up locations for the month.
-    * I want to contact the organisers about borrowing, returning or add a new puzzle to the exchange.
+    * I want to contact the organisers about borrowing, returning or add a new puzzle to the exchange or general queries.

 ### USER PROFILES